The 12 Most Common Reasons Student Drivers Fail Their Driving Tests and How to Avoid These Mistakes

 Solution: In general, you want to stay at or below the posted speed limit.
 You will find these signs placed before and after every intersection on service roads, and after every 1-5 miles on the freeway.
 To ease any fears you may have during the examination, be sure to take a quick test drive before you head to the DMV.
 You’ll be much more relaxed with some drive time under your belt, more attentive to road signs, and much less likely to speed due to anxiety.

 4. Applying Excessive Brake Pressure

-Bringing your vehicle to a stop is a fundamental you cannot avoid on the driving test.
+Bringing your vehicle to a stop is a fundamental you cannot avoid on the road test.
 While it is simply done by the stamp of the foot, there is a proper and improper way to brake.
-Improper braking is harsh, rough, and will likely lead to automatic failure of your driving test.
+Improper braking is harsh, rough, and can lead to an automatic failure of your driving test.

 Solution: Brake pressure should be applied gently and consistently at first.
 As you reach your destination, gradually increase your braking pressure based on the distance left to travel.
 You can practice this along with other fundamentals while city driving or you can simply practice braking in a large, empty parking lot to avoid traffic.